Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like to be in the next year or two years?
-If you don’t set realistic goals, it will hinder your progress.
-Establish clear long-term and short-term objectives prioritizing those with the greatest impact on your career advancement.
-To improve your job satisfaction be sure your objectives align with your personal goals.
+Do you have a clear picture of where you’d like to be within the next year or two?
+Setting goals that are realistic can slow progress.
+Set clear short and long-term goals that prioritize those that will have the greatest impact on your career advancement.
+To improve your job satisfaction, ensure that these objectives align with your personal goals.

-Building relationships that are meaningful can lead to more opportunities for advancement and new jobs in your current role.
-Building strong networks should not solely focus on senior employees but also peers and former colleagues, and also attendance at industry-related conferences and other events.
+Building relationships that are meaningful can lead to the possibility of new opportunities in your job or advancements in your current job.
+Building strong networks should not only target senior employees, but also peers and former colleagues, and also attendance at industry-related conferences and events.

 - Join online forums related to your area of expertise